owickstrom/the-monospace-web/index.md

 ## The Basics

+Regular old semantic HTML should render nicely.
+This document uses a few extra classes here and there, but mostly it's just markup.

-Look at this lovely horizontal break:
+Look at this horizontal break:

 <hr>

+Lovely.

+## Lists

-Or a plain old bulleted list:
+This is a plain old bulleted list:

 * Banana
 * Paper boat
 * Cucumber
 * Rocket

-## Trees
+Ordered lists look pretty much as you'd expect:

+1. Goals
+1. Motivations
+    1. Intrinsic
+    1. Extrinsic
+1. Second-order effects

 It's nice to visualize trees.
-This is a regular unordered list with a _tree_ class:
+This is a regular unordered list with a `tree` class:

 <ul class="tree">
 <li>